licensezero/guide.licensezero.com/index.md

         license_zero.buy_private_license(user, contribution)
 ```

-As an independent software developer, you control who can use your software, and under what terms.
-License Zero `LICENSE` terms give everyone broad permission to use and build with your software, as long as they either limit commercial use or share work they build on yours back as open source, depending on your choice of two `LICENSE` options.
-Users who can't meet those conditions need private licenses.
+As an independent software developer, you control who can use your software and under what terms.
+License Zero's `LICENSE` terms, [Parity](https://paritylicense.com/) and [Prosperity](https://prosperitylicense.com/), give everyone broad permission to use and build with your software.
+However, each license comes with a catch.
+Parity requires users to share work they build with your software back as open source.
+Prosperity requires users to limit commercial use of your software to a limited free-trial period.

-[licensezero.com](https://licensezero.com) can sell private licenses on your behalf.
-A [command line interface](https://github.com/licensezero/cli) makes it easy for users to buy all the private licenses they need for a project at once, with a single credit card transaction.
-[Stripe](https://stripe.com) processes payments directly to an account in your name.
-The same command line interface makes it easy for you to sign up, start offering private licenses for sale, and set pricing.
+[licensezero.com](https://licensezero.com) can help you sell licenses that allow what Parity and Prosperity don't: use in closed projects and unlimited commercial use.
+[Stripe](https://stripe.com) processes the payments directly to an account in your name, and licensezero.com handles sending licenses and receipts.

-This [public-private licensing model](https://indieopensource.com/public-private), also know as "dual licensing", is not new.
-[MySQL](https://www.mysql.com/about/legal/licensing/oem/) pioneered it decades ago, and important projects like [Qt](https://www1.qt.io/licensing/) and [MongoDB](https://www.mongodb.com/community/licensing) continue it, successfully, today.
-License Zero evolves the public-private licensing model by making it work for more kinds of software, and by making it practical for independent developers who can't or don't want to set up companies.
+This [public-private licensing model](https://indieopensource.com/public-private), also know as "dual licensing" or "selling exceptions", is not new.
+In fact, it's one of the oldest business models for open source software.
+[L. Peter Deutsch](https://en.wikipedia.org/wiki/L._Peter_Deutsch) [MySQL](https://www.mysql.com/about/legal/licensing/oem/) pioneered it decades ago, and important projects like [Qt](https://www1.qt.io/licensing/) and [MongoDB](https://www.mongodb.com/community/licensing) continue it today.
+License Zero evolves the public-private licensing model by making it work for more kinds of software and by making it practical for independent developers who can't or don't want to set up companies.

 ## <a id="public-licenses">Public Licenses</a>